gitbreaker222/export-all-layers-rl/README.md

 	 /home/MY-USERNAME/.gimp-2.8/plug-ins
 	 /usr/lib/gimp/2.0/plug-ins

 	-First path, in the home-directory, is for this specific user only (I chose that, for it is easier to handle file-permissions on ubuntu).
 	-Second path is for global usage

 NOTE:
-Before gimp can load python-plug-ins, the permission has to be set to "executable" -For the KDE-desktop simply right-click the file --> permissions --> check "executable" -For gnome-desktop and windows it should be similar.
+-Before gimp can load python-plug-ins, the permission has to be set to "executable"
+	-For the KDE-desktop simply right-click the file --> permissions --> check "executable" -For gnome-desktop and windows it should be similar.
 	-With terminal: chmod 755 /path/to/file/export-all-layers-rl.py
 		Info:
 		  7       5     5
 		 user   group  world
 		 r+w+x  r+x    r+x
 		 4+2+1  4+0+1  4+0+1  = 755
 	further information to chmod here: http://codex.wordpress.org/Changing_File_Permissions -New plug-ins do not load while gimp is running --> restart gimp